W1nterFr3ak/W1nterFr3ak/README.md

 - 💞️ I’m a member of Fr33aks ctf team (mini though lol).
 But if you need a pwn and crypto teammate hola me
 - Portfolio: I think I need one of these (coming soon)
 - 📫 How to reach me byronchris25@gmail.com
-- ⚡ Let me empasize on this: I Love python(i gues thats why am single hehehe)
+- ⚡ Let me emphasize on this: I Love python(i gues thats why am single hehehe)

 #### Codiga statistics